How & Why To Master Google™ Search Results

 So, when someone does a Google™ search for a local business, if your web site isn't on the first one or two page of results, and preferably on the top page, the odds are very high that they're NOT going to click on your website to see what you have to offer.
 In fact, if you have not taken the proper steps to have your web site listed high in the search engine results, most people will NEVER even see your site.

-So, not only do you need a website, you MUST have a website that ranks high in Google™ if you're going to dominate your competition.
+So, not only do you need an effective "Direct Response" website, you MUST have a website that ranks high in Google™ if you're going to dominate your competition.
 Otherwise, you're just wasting any money you spend on getting a web site put up.
 How do you get your website ranked high in Google™?
 Read the next section of this lesson to find out.

 How To Get Your Local Business Website Ranked High In Google